-MassEcon is seeking interns to join our small, active, and dynamic staff this winter and spring (January-June).
+MassEcon is seeking interns to join our small, active, and dynamic staff this fall semester (June – August).
 We are looking for mature interns with a positive, can-do outlook who can work constructively in a team-oriented environment.
 This is an outstanding opportunity to gain exposure to all aspects of our mission-driven operation, work closely with senior staff, and to network with member organizations and the economic development community.
 The candidate will work in an environment where ideas are valued and innovation is encouraged.
 Check us out at www.massecon.com and on Twitter at @massecon.

 The intern should have the following skills and credentials:

 Top-notch writing and research skills.
 Details matter!

 Advanced computer skills in Word, Excel, Outlook, and PowerPoint

 Demonstrated competence with Adobe Creative Suite, Constant Contact, and CMS tools

 Ability to learn new computer applications that are relevant to design and communications